Protests Instead of Graduation, the Class of 2020 'Walk the Stage of the Streets'

 “I made the best of it.
 We didn’t get our school stage, but we got to walk the stage of the streets.”

 In the last few weeks, they have seen their plans after graduation evaporate due to Covid-19, lost friends and family members to the virus, and their city become the epicenter of a national uprising.
 Yet they are hopeful, they say.
 “What are the police scared of most?
-They’re scared of black educated black man,” said Younger, who hopes to save enough money this summer to move to California and become a comedian.
+They’re scared of black educated black men,” said Younger, who hopes to save enough money this summer to move to California and become a comedian.
 Michael, who started a GoFundMe to support his education, also hoped to inspire others to attend protests wearing outfits that “will change the narrative” of how black men are often portrayed.

 In this video, Younger and Straub said they plan to encourage other members of the class of 2020 to join them in this form of peaceful protest.